Posted on: January 11, 2021

 Written by Charles M. Reigeluth and Yunjo An, authors of Merging the Instructional Design Process with Learner-Centered Theory: The Holistic 4D Model.

+Instructional design (ID) is essentially the development and delivery of effective, psychologically informed, large-scale teaching and learning experiences.
 The most common ID models have been around for many decades, yet knowledge about how to make effective, efficient, and enjoyable instruction has advanced considerably in recent years, based on developments in the learning sciences, brain science, technology, and other areas.
 I have spent much of the last seven years studying ways to bring our ID process models up to date on this recent knowledge.

 In this blog series, we discuss what I believe are the top 10 most important updates needed.
 The first two are the need to integrate guidance about instructional methods into the ID process, and the need to focus on learner-centered instruction in that guidance about instructional methods.